Priory Church of St Peter, Thurgarton

-The Priory Church of St Peter, Thurgarton is a former house of Canons Regular or "Black Canons" and now a Church of England church in Thurgarton Nottinghamshire.
+The Priory Church of St Peter, Thurgarton is a former house of Canons Regular or "Black Canons" and now a Church of England church in Thurgarton, Nottinghamshire, England.
+St Peter's is a Grade I listed building.

-They were called "Black Canons" because they wore Black Cassocks, Black Capes and Hoods.
+The Canons Regular were called "Black Canons" because they wore black cassocks, black capes and hoods.

 History

 It is thought that a priory was built at Thurgarton for its location in circa 1119.
 It was in a sheltered valley and had a stream and natural spring very near.
 It also had a good supply of wood and stone for building.